 Yvonne Chen’s research experience includes engineering RNA-based regulatory systems for mammalian systems, demonstrating the ability to achieve rapid, reversible, small-molecule–responsive control over T-cell proliferation in tissue culture and in animal models.
 As a postdoctoral scholar at the Seattle Children’s Research Institute and Harvard Medical School, Yvonne continued her research on engineering next-generation chimeric antigen receptors capable of logical computation of multiple antigen signals to enhance adoptive T-cell therapy for cancer.
 Dr. Chen's laboratory is now interested in applying synthetic biology expertise to the engineering of novel biological circuits with direct applications in health and medicine.
 Our focus is on mammalian systems, particularly in cell-based therapy for cancer.
 Current projects include rewiring cytokine-signaling pathways in T cells that can recognize the tumor microenvironment and, in response to tumor detection, simultaneously execute tumor-killing functions and recruit supporting immune responders to the tumor site.
 These novel systems aim to enhance the safety and efficacy of cell-based therapy to tackle currently incurable diseases.
 Yvonne was a Junior Fellow at the Harvard Society of Fellows and a recipient of the 2012 NIH Director’s Early Independence Award.

-Geraldine Hamilton is a Senior Staff Scientist of the Wyss Institute's Advanced Technology Team.
-Dr. Hamilton's career spans from academic research to biotech start-ups and large Pharma, with over 10 years experience in the pharmaceutical industry.
-Her research focus has been on the development and application of human relevant in vitro models for drug discovery applications.
-She was one of the founding scientists, VP of Scientific Operations and Director of Cell Products, in a start-up biotech company (CellzDirect), that successfully translated and commercialized technology from academic research to supply the pharmaceutical industry with hepatic cell products and services for safety assessment and drug-metabolism studies.
-Hamilton received her Ph.D. in cell biology/toxicology from the University of Hertfordshire (England) in conjunction with GlaxoSmithkline, followed by a post-doctoral research fellowship at the University of North Carolina.
-Her current research interests and prior experience include: organs on-a-chip, toxicology and drug metabolism, liver cell biology, mechanisms regulating gene expression and differentiation, regulation of nuclear receptors and transcriptional activation in hepatocytes by xenobiotics, human cell isolation and cryopreservation techniques.
+Geraldine Hamilton, Ph.D., is President and CSO of Emulate, and former Lead Senior Staff Scientist at the Wyss Institute for Biologically Inspired Engineering, Harvard University.
+Dr. Hamilton's career spans academic research, large Pharma, and biotech start-ups, with over 10 years’ experience in the pharmaceutical industry.
+In all three arenas, Dr. Hamilton's work has focused on the development of new human-relevant cell-based models and their application to drug discovery.
+This pursuit brought Dr. Hamilton to Harvard's Wyss Institute, where as a Lead Senior Staff Scientist she directed the extensive Organs-on-Chips project.
+This project was successfully spun-out from the Wyss Institute to form Emulate, Inc., where Dr. Hamilton now serves as President and Chief Scientific Officer.
+At Emulate, Dr. Hamilton continues her work to further develop Organs-on-Chips technology as well as to drive and facilitate its adoption in commercial use.
+Prior to joining the Wyss Institute and Emulate, Dr. Hamilton was one of the founding scientists of the biotech start-up CellzDirect, where she was the VP of Scientific Operations and Director of Cell Products.
+CellzDirect successfully translated and commercialized technology from academic research to supply the pharmaceutical industry with hepatic cell products and services for safety assessment and drug-metabolism studies.
+Hamilton received her Ph.D. in cell biology/toxicology from the University of Hertfordshire (England) in conjunction with GlaxoSmithKline, followed by a post-doctoral research fellowship at the University of North Carolina.
+She has led in vitro toxicology and drug metabolism teams in GlaxoSmithKline and AstraZeneca.
+Her current research interests and scientific experience include: bioinspired engineering, toxicology and drug metabolism, liver cell biology, mechanisms regulating gene expression and differentiation, regulation of nuclear receptors and transcriptional activation in hepatocytes by xenobiotics, human cell isolation and cryopreservation techniques.